 Research is vital.
 A small number of well-researched and tailor-made applications is far more likely to succeed than a wide-ranging “begging letter”.
 Some trusts provide detailed guidelines on what they will and won’t fund.

 Trusts and foundations have websites giving examples of previously funded organisations and their criteria for funding.
 A small number of trusts issue application forms, to ensure you provide precisely the information they are looking for.
 Some are happy to chat through your project idea on the phone – to see if it is worth your while applying.
 It is worth investing time in finding out as much as possible about the trust… after all you’re trying to find the perfect match between the outcomes of your project and what the trust wants to achieve.

 Questions to ask during your research

-- what geographical area does the trust focus on?
+- geographical area the trust focuses on

-- what is the size of grant and the duration of grant?
+- size and duration of the grant

 Selecting which trusts to apply to